Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

-# Writing an instruction : create
+# Writing an instruction: create

 In the previous sections, we have defined our program's main data structure `VestingContract`.
-The next step is to write our program's one of two main primitives : `create`.
+The next step is to write our program's one of two main primitives: `create`.

 We'll start by renaming the `src/processor/example_instr.rs` file to `create.rs`.
 Similarly we'll rename the `ExampleInstr` variant of the `instruction::ProgramInstruction` enum to `Create`, and the `instruction::example` binding to `create`.
-We should also alter the log message in `processor.rs` from `"Instruction: Example Instruction"` to `"Instruction: Create"`.
+We should also alter the log message in `processor.rs` from `"Instruction: Example Instruction"` to `"Instruction: Create"`, and update the instruction comment at the top of `create.rs` to `//!
+Create a new token vesting contract`.

-This primtive will perform several operations :
+This primtive will perform several operations:
 - Initialize a new `VestingContract` account/object
 - Configure the `VestingContract` with user-provided parameters
 - Transfer funds into the program vault